Kaelygon/Lacertocyon-plumocrista/README.md

 - Maned dragons communicate via howls and barks or roars like [maned wolves](https://en.wikipedia.org/wiki/Maned_wolf).
 If maned dragons are threatened, they can make hissing and growling sounds.

 ## Mating and life cycle
-While maned dragons don't form packs, they form relations between individuals and are often monogamous as the investment raising offspring is significant.
+While maned dragons don't form packs, they form relations between individuals and are often monogamous as the investment in raising offspring is significant.
 - Maned dragons don't have a particular mating season, as this depends more on food abundance.
-They give birth to litter every 2 years or when the previous offspring have become independent.
+They give birth to a litter every 2 years or when the previous offspring have become independent.
 - The female gives live birth and nurses a litter of 2 to 6 pups with a [gestation period](https://en.wikipedia.org/wiki/Gestation "Time between conception and birth") of 3-4 months.
 - During this period, the male may share the territory and assist with raising the offspring by hunting and providing protection.
 They don't necessarily share the same living space until the late stage of the gestation period.
 - Juveniles become independent at 1-2 years of age.
 Full sexual maturity is reached at the age of 3-4 years old.